mar10/nutree/docs/sphinx/ug_objects.rst

     assert node.data.a == 1, "accessible as data attribute"
     assert node.data["a"] == 1, "accessible by index"

-    # Since we enabled shadow_attrs, this is also possible:
+    # Since we enabled forward_attrs, this is also possible:
     assert node.a == 1, "accessible as node attribute"

-    # Note: shadow attributes are readonly:
+    # Note: forward-attributes are readonly:
     node.a = 99          # ERROR: raises AttributeError
     node.data["a"] = 99  # ERROR: raises TypeError